vaidika01/skyscanner/README.md

 1. Job Simulation Completed: Built a web application using React as a front-end engineer at Skyscanner.
 2. Backpack Library Integration: Developed a page for picking a travel date using Skyscanner’s open-source Backpack React library.
-3. Customization and Testing: Customized the application and ran automated tests to ensure it rendered properly.
+3. Customization and Testing: Customized the application and ran automated tests to ensure it was rendered properly.